-- Phone: 1-833-456-4566 available 24 hours a day, 7 days a week, 365 days a year
+- Phone: 1-800-784-2433 available 24 hours a day, 7 days a week, 365 days a year

 - Text Message: Send a text to 45645

-- Available 4:00 PM 12:00 AM Eastern Time.

 - Standard text messaging rates apply.

+- Online Chat: Chat at crisiscentrechat.ca

+- Available from 12:00 pm 1:00 am in BC and Yukon

-Access & Assessment Centre (AAC) -Vancouver General Hospital
+Access & Assessment Centre (AAC) - Vancouver General Hospital

-The Access & Assessment Centre (AAC) is

-available to help individuals, their family members, and/or their friends during a non-life threatening mental health and/or substance use issue.
+The Access & Assessment Centre (AAC) is available to help individuals, their family members, and/or their friends during a non-life threatening mental health and/or substance use issue.
 AAC staff includes registered nurses, registered psychiatric nurses, and social workers, psychiatrists and reception staff who are here to help.
-We provide pathways for people and families to access VCH mental health and/or substance use services in Vancouver and offer an alternative to the Emergency department for people having a non-life threatening mental health and/or substance use issue.
+We provide pathways for people and families to access VCH mental health and/or substance use services in Vancouver and offer an alternative to the Emergency department for people having a non-life-threatening mental health and/or substance use issue.

-Call (604) 675-3700 or walk in between 7:30 a.m. - 11 p.m.
+Call (604) 675-3700 or walk in between 7:30 a.m. - 9:30 p.m.

-Joseph & Rosalie Segal & Family Health Centre 803 West 12th Avenue

-Level 1 East Entrance Vancouver, BC V5Z 1N1 Entrance located at the back of health centre building; access through laneway/service road.
+Joseph & Rosalie Segal & Family Health Centre 803 West 12th Avenue Level 1 East Entrance Vancouver, BC V5Z 1N1 Entrance located at the back of health centre building; access through laneway/service road.